Prioritized Semantic Learning for Zero-shot Instance Navigation

 \subsection{Prioritized Semantic Training Strategy}

-Previous literature has pointed out that a large portion of image goals in the \imagenav task lead to ambiguity (e.g. looking at walls).
-We provide statistical analysis on the

-distribution of \imagenav goal images to support this speculation.
+Previous literature~\cite{iin,modiin} has pointed out that a large portion of image goals in the \imagenav task lead to ambiguity (e.g. looking at walls).
+We provide statistical analysis on the distribution of \imagenav goal images to support this speculation (see Fig. II in Appendix).
 In particular, We select 6 object categories that widely exist in HM3D scenes, as well as two additional categories ``wall'' and ``room'' to represent images with ambiguous semantic content.
 Then we \lec{use CLIP to} perform zero-shot classification on all goal images by selecting the category with maximum image-text similarity.
-In Fig.~\ref{fig:goal-dist}, in the original HM3D \imagenav dataset, most of the goal images cannot be categorized as common object categories; instead, they are classified as meaningless indications (\ie ``wall'' and ``room'').
+As presented in previous literature, in the original HM3D \imagenav dataset, most of the goal images cannot be categorized as common object categories; instead, they are classified as meaningless indications (\ie ``wall'' and ``room'').
 We believe that the unreasonable distribution of goal images aggravates the semantic neglect issue.

 \paragraph{\textbf{Entropy-minimized Goal View Selection.}}

 To alleviate the semantic neglect issue, we propose an entropy-based goal view selection method to ensure a dominant object exists in the goal images.
 Specifically, we randomly select a base orientation at the goal point and rotate the agent for $\Omega$ times uniformly to render images in different view angles.
 Then we obtain image embeddings $\{\bv_\omega \mid \omega \in \Omega\}$ using CLIP~\cite{clip} vision encoder and calculate the similarity between image embeddings with all text embeddings of the candidate object categories.
 We follow the standard setting of Object-Goal navigation approaches~\cite{ovrl,ovrlv2,esc} to use 6 common objects $\mC$ in the 3D simulator and compute query vectors $\{\bq_{c} \mid c \in \mC\}$ using CLIP text embedding.
 The objective is to select a goal view $\omega^{*}$ that minimizes the entropy of probability distribution among all object categories: